 - Create professional job search documents such as resumes and cover letters.

-- Modify your elevator pitch/self-intro for different audiences--types of employers, e.g. or to ask about joining faculty research.
+- Modify your 30-second professional introduction (elevator pitch/self-introduction) for different audiences--types of employers, e.g. or to ask about joining faculty research.

 - Attend networking events and employer information programs and talk to at least three new people at each event.